TanukiSharp/MinimalNugetServer/readme.md

 # Note before getting started

-Since it is developped for .NET Core runtime, it is possible to build and run it everywhere .NET Core runs.
+Since it is developped for .NET Core runtime, it is possible to build and run it virtually everywhere .NET Core runs.

 However, all the following instructions are written considering a Windows and Linux workstation to build and generate a publishable, and Linux machine as an hosting server.

+Also, please understand that this is a very simple and naive implementation, that could be suited for individuals or small organizations.

+See the section `Future works` at the bottom of this document for more details.

 # Problems it solves

-We need to self-host our internally developped packages, and prior this implementation, we were using a samba shared folder, hosted on a Linux server.
+We need to self-host our internally developped packages, and prior this implementation, we were using a samba shared folder, hosted on a Linux machine.

 The main problems were:
 - Some operating systems have hard time to connect to a samba shared folder